eldarrak/FLightR/README.md

 Version 0.4.4 All function names started from `plot.` are replaced wit `plot_`, e.g. `plot.lon.lat()` became `plot_lon_lat()`
 Version 0.3.9 has got two major changes:

-1. Workflow was completely rewtitten and simplified.
+1. Workflow was completely rewritten and simplified.
 Updated workflow is [here](https://github.com/eldarrak/FLightR/blob/master/examples/Black-Tailed_Godwit_FLightR_vignette/FLightR_analysis_workflow.Rmd)
 2. New version does not require lots of RAM, but it became slower.

 Very important changes were made for version 0.3.6